Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 The Tradition of Eating Black-Eyed Peas

 Black-eyed peas are said to be lucky for those who eat them on the first day of the year.
-This dish is extremely popular in the South and among the African-American communities just like collard greens.
+This dish is extremely popular in the South and among African-American communities just like collard greens.
 People have been told that eating black-eyed peas on New Year's Day will bring good luck all year long.

-Explanations of the tradition
+Explanations of the Tradition

 - During the Civil War, black-eyed peas were thought to be food for animals because they were not good enough for General Sherman's Union troops.
-When the soldiers raided the Confederates' food supplies, they took all the foods but left behind only the peas and salted pork.
+When the soldiers raided the Confederates' food supplies, they took all the food but left behind only the peas and salted pork.
 The Confederates considered themselves lucky to be left with those meager supplies because they survived the winter by eating plenty of black-eyed peas.
 Peas became symbolic of good luck and prosperity for those who eat them.

 - Another explanation is that slaves celebrated the Emancipation Proclamation with black-eyed peas on the first day of January 1863.
 From that day, black-eyed peas have been eaten on the first day of January.